What's the difference between Cognitive-Behavioral Therapy, Exposure Therapy, and Exposure with Response Prevention?

 Therefore, it is technically correct to say that CBT, Exposure Therapy, and Exposure with Response Prevention are all effective treatments for OCD.
 But, it’s more accurate to say that Exposure with Response Prevention, which is a specific type of CBT and Exposure Therapy, is effective in treating OCD.

 That still leaves the question of why some people use CBT when they really mean ERP.
 No one can say for sure why this is, but I think in general CBT is far better known that the other terms.
 This makes some sense because CBT the largest category, and thus encompasses all the other terms.
-This is analogous to the fact that most Clevelanders are able to name the Browns as our football team, but far fewer are able to name Hue Jackson, the head coach.
+This is analogous to the fact that most Clevelanders are able to name the Browns as our football team, but far fewer are able to name Freddie Kitchens, the head coach.

 The material contained in this website is for informational and educational purposes only.
 It is not intended to diagnose or treat any mental health condition.
 It is not a substitute for psychological treatment provided by a licensed mental health provider.
 Nothing in this website should be construed as establishing a client-psychotherapist relationship between you and the OCD & Anxiety Center of Cleveland.